brendanjohnharris/ParameterInference.jl/README.md

 # ParameterInference.jl
-Estimate the parameters of non-stationary processes from low-dimensional projections of time series in feature space
+Estimate the parameters of processes from low-dimensional projections of their time series in feature space